 In February of 2016, after a few different name changes from Leon County Teachers, to North Florida Education and now Envision Credit Union, we embarked on a partnership with FOCUS Credit Union headquartered in Chattahoochee, Florida.
 Originally founded as the Florida State Hospital Credit Union, FOCUS has a long standing history of quality member service with a strong commitment to their community.
 The partnership with FOCUS opened membership to residents and employees living in both Jackson County, Florida and Decatur County, Georgia, expanding our mission’s reach to provide personalized products with exceptional value to new communities.

-To learn more about the FOCUS Foundation, founded in honor of the partnership, click on the logo below.
+To learn more about the history of FOCUS Credit Union, click on the logo below.

 August of 2017 brought about another opportunity to continue to further expand our mission and community involvement by partnering with Rose City Federal Credit Union headquartered in Thomasville, Georgia.
 Rose City has made a name for themselves by providing first class member service.
 The merger with Envision will bring new products and services, along with cutting edge technology, to the Rose City members.
 This partnership will give the combined Credit Union the ability to continue to serve our members and community in new and exciting ways!

-To learn more about the Rose City Foundation, founded in honor of the partnership, click on the logo below.
+To learn more about the history of Rose City Federal Credit Union, click on the logo below.

 Throughout our history, the outward, visible part of the Credit Union has changed, but the underlying principles remain the same – a not-for-profit, not-for-charity, financial institution providing related services to members at the lowest possible cost.
 From Leon County Teachers Credit Union to North Florida Education Credit Union to Envision Credit Union, members remain the owners of the Credit Union that operates for their mutual benefit.